 10 of 10

-Since most spring flowering bulbs are not the culprits causing allergy symptoms early in the season, take a look at your trees.
+Most spring-flowering bulbs are not the culprits causing allergy symptoms early in the season; if you're sneezing it's a good chance the problem is caused by trees.
 Many trees are monoecious, meaning they have separate male and female flowers.
-For the pollen to get from the male flower to the female flower, it has to travel and wind is often the easiest way to disburse it.
+For the pollen to get from the male flower to the female flower, it has to travel and the wind is often the easiest way to disburse it.
+Wind-dispersed pollen is a serious problem for most allergy sufferers.

-It is not the showy, spring flowering trees that are triggering your allergies.
-Most of those have heavy pollen and their flowers attract insects for pollination....
-The major culprits to watch for are:
+It is not usually the showy, spring flowering trees that are triggering your allergies.
+Most of those have heavy pollen and their flowers attract insects for pollination.
+The major allergy-triggering culprits to watch for are:

 - Arizona cypress